khaors/geocompr/main.md

 <!-- freq(cat_raster_wgs84) -->
 <!-- freq(cat_raster) -->

-Reprojecting continous data is almost identical.
+Reprojecting continous data follows an almost identical procedure.
-The `srtm.tif` file contains a digital elevation model for the same area in Utah from [the Shuttle Radar Topography Mission (SRTM)](https://www2.jpl.nasa.gov/srtm/).
+The `srtm.tif` file contains a digital elevation model from [the Shuttle Radar Topography Mission (SRTM)](https://www2.jpl.nasa.gov/srtm/), nad is located in the same area in Utah as the previoulsy used land cover dataset.
-Each value in this raster represents elevation measured in meters.
+Each srtm raster pixel represents elevation measured in meters.

 ```r